PHE885 CAR-T Therapy in Adult Participants With Relapsed and Refractory Multiple Myeloma

-Must be refractory to the last treatment regimen (defined as progressive disease on or within 60 days measured from last dose of last regimen).
+4. Must be refractory to the last treatment regimen (defined as progressive disease on or within 60 days measured from last dose of last regimen).

+5. Measurable disease at enrollment as defined by the protocol 6.
 Eastern Cooperative Oncology Group (ECOG) performance status that is either 0 or 1 at screening 7.
 Must have a leukapheresis material of non-mobilized cells accepted for manufacturing

-Prior administration of a genetically modified cellular product including prior BCMA CAR-T therapy.
-Participants who have received prior BCMA -directed bi-speciific antibodies or anti-BCMA antibody drug conjugate.
+1.Prior administration of a genetically modified cellular product including prior BCMA CAR-T therapy.
+2.Participants who have received prior BCMA -directed bi-specific antibodies or anti-BCMA antibody drug conjugate.